rezaakb/vizwiz-classification-dataset/README.md

 ## Dataset download

-Before you can use our sample code, you must download the dataset.
+Before you can use our sample code, you must download the dataset (~20Gb).
 Links to download the images and annotations are available [here](https://vizwiz.org/tasks-and-datasets/image-classification).

 Alternatively, you can run this shell script.
 This will create a directory `dataset` with all the files in your current directory.
 This may take a while.
 ```